 NCache Language Integrated Query (LINQ)

-NCache allows using LINQ with cache to improve the application’s performance through caching without changing the LINQ object model.
-The cache handle should be given to the NCache LINQ provider after creating its instance.
-NCache LINQ provider converts LINQ related query into NQL format and returns the result accordingly after transforming it in LINQ format.
-Because of using NQL under the wrapper of NCache LINQ provider, indexes should be configured for using LINQ too.
+NCache provides a LINQ provider which facilitates execution of LINQ queries over the distributed cache.
+This improves the application’s performance without changing the LINQ object model.
+NCache LINQ provider converts LINQ related query into NCache's extended SQL format and returns the result accordingly after transforming it in LINQ format.

 NCache requires all searchable attributes to be indexed.
 NCache provides its own indexing mechanism through which the users can identify objects in .NET assemblies that they want to index.
 See the section Indexing for details.